VenzoK/icmp-knock/README.md

 To run the test script:
 1. Ensure icmp-knock and traceroute are installed.
-2. Run the test script with a target destination:
+2. Run the test script via a makefile target: make test TARGET=<target_FQDN>
-   ./test/traceroute_test.sh <target_FQDN>

 The script runs both utilities and outputs their results for comparison.

 ---